nprapps/elections18-graphics/README.md

 What is this?
 -------------

-Contains code for all graphics related to the 2016 General Election Results.
+Contains code for all graphics related to the 2018 General Election results.

 Assumptions